jasp402/js-packtools/docs/en/api/v1/renameFiles.md

 ?> This function rename a batch of files with current date or token unique.

-!> This function rename a batch of files with current date or token unique.

 | Param | Type | Default value | Description |
 | --- | --- | --- | --- |
 | **path** | `string` | `` | __ |